veracity/veracity-documentation/sections/vap/admin-tab/configure.md

 To add a scheduled refresh:
 1. Select the **Add** button.
 2. In the **Title**, provide a name for the refresh plan.
 This is only shown to Report and System Admin users.
 3. In the time zone, select a time zone for the refresh, the start time, the intervals, and the number of daily refreshes (maximum 48 per day which means a refresh every 30 minutes).
-Schedule refresh is consuming capacity memory and should only be set up to run in the intervalls you know the data are updated.
-It is seen as a background task, when Power BI capacity has high usage these background tasks is not prioriticed and will be prosponed to later.
+Note that scheduled refresh is a memory intensive background task and may be postponed during high memory usage by Power BI.
+Because of that, set the refreshes only in the necessary intervals.
 4. Optionally, select the **Generate refresh times** to set the time for each refresh.
 To add another scheduled refresh, select the **Add another time** button.
 5. Under **Weekdays**, select the days on which report data should be refreshed.
 6. In the **Apply to PBI reports**, select which Power BI files should use this refresh plan.
 Note that the files need to be stored in a cloud.
 7. Select the **Save & Apply** button.

-If you want to apply a refresh plan or change it to another, you can do so for each report under "Manage file" or directly here.
+If you want to apply a refresh plan or change it to another, you can do so for each report under "Manage file" or in the "Configure" tab.

 ## Footer Properties